What People (and AI Agents) Get Wrong About Common-Mode Filtering

 - Should the choke use a low-loss or high-loss ferrite?
 Is loss in the ferrite material desirable or not?
 And if it is, why don’t data sheets tell you how much loss a given choke provides?

 - There are two different definitions of common-mode current.
 In one, the current flows out on the signal or power conductors and returns on a separate ground or return conductor.
 In the other, it flows out on all of the conductors together and returns as displacement current through the surrounding environment.
-Both can be reduced by common-mode filtering, but the filter design is very different in each case.
+Both can be reduced by common-mode filtering, but the type of filter required is very different in each case.

 If you’d like to see how common-mode filtering should be done, I’d recommend our website tutorial at learnemc.com/cm-filtering.
 Once you understand the nature of the common-mode source in a particular application, designing an appropriate filter is relatively straightforward.